TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

      File "<stdin>", line 1, in <module>
    TypeError: descriptor '__hash__' of 'int' object needs an argument

-Incorrectly attempting to invoke an unbound method of a class in this way is sometimes referred to as 'metaclass confusion', and is avoided by bypassing the instance when looking up special methods::
+Incorrectly attempting to invoke an unbound method of a kundi in this way is sometimes referred to as 'metakundi confusion', and is avoided by bypassing the instance when looking up special methods::

    >>> type(1).__hash__(1) == hash(1)